mcm-ryan/CapstoneProject/README.md

 ## Steps to run the code:
   *Assuming you already have node installed on your local machine*

-  1) Clone the repository into a local directory of yopur choice.
+  1) Clone the repository into a local directory of your choice.

   2) 'cd' into the client folder and run the following commands: